-Also available for display: The acclaimed book, Welcome to Camp America: Inside Guantánamo Bay (Radius, 2017), with unique design, text in English/Arabic, essays by releasee Moazzam Begg, scholar & critic Fred Ritchin, and Cornwall; a sound installation in collaboration with investigative poet Frank Smith; a 4-minute video; gift-shop souvenirs; and archival material including vintage postcards and once-classified government documents.
+Available for display: Up to 60 prints (31 framed and crated in the U.S., 150 linear feet; 64 unframed in EU).
+The acclaimed book, Welcome to Camp America: Inside Guantánamo Bay (Radius 2017), with unique design, text in English/Arabic, essays by releasee Moazzam Begg, scholar & critic Fred Ritchin, and Cornwall; a sound installation in collaboration with investigative poet Frank Smith; a 4-minute video; gift-shop souvenirs; and archival material including vintage postcards and once-classified government documents.